What

 Terracycle accepts empty plastic bottles & pumps from skincare & hair care, empty foundation bottles, compacts, lipsticks & gloss, eyeshadow palettes, mascara, eye & brow liners, caps & tubes in regular, travel & sample sizes.

-Reverse Art Truck accepts empty cosmetics packaging, particularly pumps, bottles, caps and tubes.
+Reverse Art Truck accepts empty containers and boxes of all shapes and sizes, particularly pumps, bottles, caps and tubes.

 DVDs, CDs, VHS, cassette tapes & cases, floppy disks